SpineML/spineml.github.io/spinecreator/createcomponent/index.md

 elements will be covered later in this tutorial.

 ![component_editor](/public/images/700px-Component_editor.jpg "Fig 2: Overview of the component editor tab"){: .center-image }
+*Fig 2: Overview of the component editor tab*

 4. <span style="color: #D7DF01">Properties panel:</span> This panel is used to edit the properties of the component *elements*.